 Potato gnocchi originally come from the Abruzzo region and Domenica swears by the Avezzano potatoes, grown in ancient lake beds full of wonderful minerals.

 Pasta alla Chitarra

-Pasta, like most regions in Italy, is a mainstay and Abruzzo is best known for pasta alla chitarra.
+Pasta, like in most regions in Italy, is a mainstay of Abruzzo food and the region is best known for its pasta alla chitarra.
 Pasta from Abruzzo is made from eggs, “00” all purpose flour and semolina flour.
-Then it’s often cut using a chitarra.
+Then it's often cut using a chitarra.
 First a sheet of pasta is rolled out to the desired thickness and then laid atop the chitarra – a wood frame strung with wires, just like a guitar.
 Then a rolling pin is rolled over the pasta back-and-forth as the chitarra strings cut through the pasta sheet and form what can best be described as a square-shaped spaghetti.
 In Abruzzo the favorite sauce for pasta alla chitarra is a rich meat ragù.

 Ferratelle or Pizzelle

 Another delicious Abruzzo food specialty that Domenica Marchetti makes are ferratelle or pizzelle.
 These can best be described as super thin waffles using a tool similar to a waffle iron, but with many gorgeous designs etched into the iron.
 Traditionally the iron was placed over an open flame, the batter poured onto the bottom piece of the iron and then topped with the second part of the iron.
 Ferratelle are super thin, delicious and crispy.

 You can purchase some lovely ferratelle irons.
 Once you peel the ferratelle off of the iron you can quickly shape them into cones for gelato or into cylinders for cannoli.